 If your storage needs are truly extreme and stretch into the hundreds of terabytes, you can order an Amazon Snowmobile.
 This is a truck designed to transit up to 100 petabytes to Amazon S3.

 Amazon S3 Security

 Identity and Access Management

 AWS has developed a robust identity and access management service.
 You can use it to create and control different identities and rules.
-You don't need to master all of the rules if you only use Amazon S3 as backup storage, but you should familiarize yourself with the basic ones.
+You don't need to master all of the rules if you are using Amazon S3 as backup storage, but you should familiarize yourself with the basic ones.